-At the Organization Design Studio™, organization design is a theory-led discipline where research and empirical evidence inform leadership and design.
+Here at the Organization Design Studio™, organization design is a theory-led discipline where research and empirical evidence inform leadership and design.
 Organization design is a creative and context-dependent process that is enhanced when informed by the empirical evidence – what we know works, what we know doesn’t work, and in what situations.
-However, the nature of social science doesn’t lend itself to developing immutable “laws” that can be relied upon to design organizations and systems that will work in a variety of situations.
-The results from one research study are often not applicable to other contexts or organizations.
-Consequently, organization design is a custom, creative process to fit the unique needs of the particular organization.

 Latham, J. R. (2008).
 Building Bridges between Researchers and Practitioners: A Collaborative Approach to Research in Performance Excellence.
 Quality Management Journal, 15(1), 20.